Some Favored Nook (2017)

 Dickinson’s and Higginson’s correspondence spanned twenty-four years and offers an intimate look into Dickinson’s private world as well as to Higginson’s involvement in major social and political issues of the day, as the commanding officer of the First South Carolina Volunteers, the first black regiment in the Civil War.
 Higginson was also a noted supporter of women poets, and published the first collection of Dickinson’s poetry after her death.
 I set both excerpts from Dickinson’s letters and poems she sent to Higginson.
 As many of Higginson’s letters to her are lost, texts are set from Higginson’s own essays and diaries from his “Army Life in a Black Regiment,” giving an important historical context to Dickinson’s work.

 This work was composed during a Frederic A. Juilliard/Walter Damrosch Rome Prize Fellowship at the American Academy in Rome (2013-14), while in residence at Copland House, Cortlandt Manor, New York, as a recipient of the Copland House Residency Award (2017), and as part of a Visiting Artist residency at the American Academy in Rome (2017).
 It was workshopped at a Yellow Barn Artist Residency, made possible, in part, by the Brown Arts Initiative.
-The world premiere will be presented by the Nasher Sculpture Center and the East Coast-premiere will be presented by FirstWorks.
+The world premiere was presented by the Nasher Sculpture Center and the East Coast-premiere was presented by FirstWorks.

 – Eric Nathan